iWhatty/NanoTypes/README.md

 > Make JS safer, not heavier.

-**justTypes** gives you the essentials for runtime type checking — with no build step, no overhead, and total flexibility.
+**NanoTypes** gives you the essentials for runtime type checking — with no build step, no overhead, and total flexibility.

 ---

 ## License

 \--{DR.WATT v3.0}--
+npm pp